Skip to main content

 • --debug: Show detailed debug information

-• --no-sql-tools: Disable built-in SQL querying and schema exploration tools
+• --sql-tools: Enable or disable built-in SQL querying and schema exploration tools (true/false)

 • --readonly: Open database connection in read-only mode